What Causes Thyroid ProblemsJun 29, 2022

 Therefore, to keep your thyroid healthy, it’s important to also keep your gut and liver healthy.
 You can do this by eating organic pesticide free foods, removing foods that you might be sensitive to (these are typically gluten, dairy, sugar, excessive alcohol), talking to your doctor about changing medications that might be damaging your gut and liver, and also using supplements to heal your gut lining.
 Most naturopathic doctors prescribe probiotics and other gut healing supplements to improve gut health and reduce inflammation.

-Another important organ that affects your thyroid is your liver.
+Another important organ that affects your thyroid is your liver - that's why is important to take care of it with the best liver detox.
 Over 60% of your inactive T4 is converted into active T3 in your liver.
-If your liver is toxic or burdened with excessive pesticides, medications, inflammation, alcohol or toxic chemicals, your conversion of T4 into active T3 will likely be compromised, leading to symptoms of a sluggish thyroid.
+If your leaky liver is toxic or burdened with excessive pesticides, medications, inflammation, alcohol or toxic chemicals, your conversion of T4 into active T3 will likely be compromised, leading to symptoms of a sluggish thyroid.

 What are ways you can boost your metabolism and why do they work?